When Does a Hematoma Need to Be Drained?

 Hematomas are classified and named based on their location in the body.
 The severity and need for surgical drainage are also primarily based on the location of the hematoma.
 A few examples of hematomas include:

-• Subdural hematoma: It is the collection of blood between the dura mater and the arachnoid mater (lining of the brain that lies deeper than the dura mater).
+- Subdural Hematoma: It is the collection of blood between the dura mater and the arachnoid mater (the lining of the brain that lies deeper than the dura mater).

-• Ear hematoma: It occurs between the auricular cartilage and the perichondrium.
+- Ear/Auricular Hematoma: It occurs between the auricular cartilage and the perichondrium or in the cartilage.

-• Subchorionic hematoma: Hematoma formed beneath the placenta in intrauterine pregnancy.
+- Subchorionic Hematoma: Hematoma formed beneath the placenta in an intrauterine pregnancy.

 Causes and Risk Factors for Hematoma